Lakhanda radio

 Lakhanda (Voice of Lanka) is a Sri Lankan radio station.
 It was started on 15 November 1996, under the ownership of Sri Lanka Broadcasting Corporation.
 Eventually the channel was amalgamated to ITN (Independent Television Network) on 1997 April 1 on a government cabinet decision.
-The programmes were transmitted on 88.5 F.M.
-87.9 F.M. and 97.6 F.M. from transmitting points at Yatiyanthota, Karagahatenna, Bandarawela, Deniyaya and Colombo.
+The programmes were transmitted on 93.5 F.M. and 93.7 F.M. from transmitting points at Yatiyanthota, Karagahatenna, Bandarawela, Deniyaya and Colombo.